 This method allows you to spend the rest of the money any way you please as long as you follow the first step and pay yourself first.

 Because you focus on saving, you can’t spend what you don’t have.
 When you increase the amount of money you save, it naturally decreases the amount you spend and makes you prioritize your expenses.

 Most people find that gradually saving more forces them to cut spending on things they don’t need.

 Zero Based Budget

 A zero-based budget means assigning every dollar a job.
-With this type of budget, technically, you shouldn’t have any unassigned money in your possession.
+With this type of budget, you shouldn’t have any unassigned money in your possession.

 All your funds should be allocated down to zero.
-It gives you the ultimate control of your money.
+It gives you ultimate control of your money.